boazbk/tcs/lec_03_computation.md

-People have been computing for thousands of years, with aids that include not just pen and paper, but also abacus, slide rulers, various mechanical devices, and modern electronic computers.
+People have been computing for thousands of years, with aids that include not just pen and paper, but also abacus, slide rules, various mechanical devices, and modern electronic computers.
 A priori, the notion of computation seems to be tied to the particular mechanism that you use.
 You might think that the "best"  algorithm for multiplying numbers will differ if you implement it in _Python_ on a modern laptop than if you use pen and paper.
 However, as we saw in the introduction ([chapintro](){.ref}), an algorithm that is asymptotically better would eventually beat a worse one regardless of the underlying technology.